tomknapp/learn-dbt/README.md

 ## dbt

-dbt provides functionality to transformation data for analysis or consumption.
+dbt provides functionality to transform data for analysis or consumption.
 It is generally used for the **T**ransform part of **ELT** pipelines.

 ## Airflow